Penny Lancaster: Ultimo

 In 2002, Lancaster signed up to be the face of designer lingerie brand Ultimo for £200,000.
 Although she was a success at promoting the brand—raising its profile, especially in the United Kingdom—two years later, Lancaster's contract was not renewed.
 She was replaced in the role by Rod Stewart's ex-wife Rachel Hunter.
-The decision, dubbed Bra Wars by the British press, was seen as a publicity stunt, which infuriated Stewart, who described Ultimo's founder Michelle Mone as "manipulative".
+Lancaster soon signed a deal with another top modelling agency, Elite New York.
+Ultimo's decision to replace her, dubbed Bra Wars by the British press, was seen as a publicity stunt, which infuriated Stewart, who described Ultimo's founder Michelle Mone as "manipulative".
 However, two of Stewart's daughters—Kimberly and Ruby—have since modelled for Ultimo.

 Strictly Come Dancing

 Lancaster was one of fourteen celebrities taking part in the fifth series of Strictly Come Dancing in 2007.
 In week 4, she was revealed as one of the bottom two participants.
-She and her dancing partner, (Ian Waite), were in the week six dance-off with Matt Di Angelo and were voted off.
+She and her dancing partner Ian Waite were in the week six dance-off with Matt Di Angelo and were voted off.